 While you wait, you can kill some time by learning how to grow the strongest four plants possible.
 You could also learn about some creative things to do with your plant - like make oil.
 Because oil doesn’t look like marijuana (unlike in a blunt) or smell like it does from a bong.

 Possession of marijuana

 The lawmakers in Kansas realized no one is perfect – or – they realized everyone smokes weed and decided to go easy on first-time offenders.
-I say this, because this is exactly what they did.
+I say this because this is exactly what they did.
 In Kansas, those caught with marijuana the first time will have it almost as easy as those growing weed in Kansas.
 Possession of marijuana is only misdemeanor for first-timers.
 Those found guilty will likely be placed on probation.
+CBD products have also been fully legalized, as long as there is no THC.
+Paraphernalia is also a misdemeanor while hash and concentrates face the same charges as the flower form.
 More about marijuana laws at norml.org

 They know people are growing weed in Kansas.
 I can say this because Kansas created the marijuana tax.
 Yes, non-marijuana smoking Kansas is convinced that they are missing out on the very prosperous weed economy.
 See, proof again that they realized everyone smokes weed.
-So, naturally they wants some of the profits, even though they still have not legalized the sale.
+So, naturally, they want some of the profits, even though they still have not legalized the sale.

 They say their drug tax does not mean they condone marijuana, but that it is an acknowledgment that people are smoking it.
 Since they took the time to tax wet plants, I’d say they are growing it too.

 I don’t know about you, but I’m a lot less scared of growing weed in Kansas now.